Open Graph React SEO: Fix Social Previews and Add OG Meta Tags (2026 Guide)

 Why Your React App Shows Blank Social Previews

-Social media scrapers do not run JavaScript.
+The reality is simple: social media scrapers do not execute JavaScript.

 If your React app is a classic Single Page Application, built with Create React App or plain Vite, the server sends back something like this: